DaemonEngine/daemonmap/README.md

 options:

 * `DOWNLOAD_GAMEPACKS=OFF`
-   Do not automatically download the gamepack data during the first compilation (default: `ON`)
+   Do not automatically download the gamepack data on each compilation and do not install game packs already downloaded (default: `ON`)
 * `GAMEPACKS_LICENSE_LIST=all`
    Download all gamepacks whatever the license (default: `free`, download free gamepacks, can be set to `none` to only filter by name)
 * `GAMEPACKS_NAME_LIST="Xonotic Unvanquished"`